 Location: Universal Orlando

-Cirque du Soleil - See the featured La Nouba for a once-in-a-lifetime entertainment experience.
-While rather expensive, this is a great way to spend a rainy evening.
+Cirque du Soleil - While rather expensive, this is a great way to spend a rainy evening watching high-flying acrobatics.

 For those of you that shop 'til you drop when it rains here are two of the best malls in Orlando:

 The Florida Mall - Are you a fan of Carlos Bakery?
 It's now open at The Florida Mall along with many of your favorite stores.
-Plus enjoy specialty stores with unique experiences, including American Girl, Chocolate Kingdom and the new Crayola Experience.
+Plus enjoy specialty stores with unique experiences, including American Girl, Chocolate Kingdom, and the Crayola Experience.

 The Mall At Millenia - If you're looking for high-style fashion, look no further.
 Find Prada, Versace, Burberry, Armani and more at this upscale shopping mall.